puppetlabs/puppet-docs/source/pe/3.2/trouble_install.markdown

 Once this has been done, you should now be able to add new agent platforms without issue.

+### A Note about Changes to `puppet.conf` that Can Cause Issues During Upgrades

+If you manage `puppet.conf` with Puppet or a third-party tool like Git or r10k, you may encounter errors after upgrading based on the following changes.
+Please assess these changes before upgrading.

+* **`node_terminus` Changes**

+   In PE versions earlier than 3.2, node classification was configured with `node_terminus=exec`, located in `/etc/puppetlabs/puppet/puppet.conf`.
+This caused the puppet master to execute a custom shell script (`/etc/puppetlabs/puppet-dashboard/external_node`) which ran a curl command to retrieve data from the console.

+   PE 3.2 changes node classification in `puppet.conf`; the new configuration is `node_terminus=console`.
+The `external_node` script is no longer available; thus, `node_terminus=exec` no longer works.

+   With this change, we have improved security, as the puppet master can now verify the console.
+The console certificate name is `pe-internal-dashboard`.
+The puppet master now finds the console by reading the contents of /`etc/puppetlabs/puppet/console.conf`, which provides the following:

+      [main]
+      server=<console hostname>
+      port=<console port>
+      certificate_name=pe-internal-dashboard

+   This file tells the puppet master where to locate the console and what name it should expect the console to have.
+If you want to change the location of the console, you can edit `console.conf`, but **DO NOT** change the `certificate_name` setting.

+   The rules for certificate-based authorization to the console are found in `/etc/puppetlabs/console-auth/certificate_authorization.yml` on the console node.
+By default, this file allows the puppet master read-write access to the console (based on it's certificate name) to request node data and submit report data.

+* **Reports Changes**

+   Report submission to the console no longer happens using `reports=https`.
+PE 3.2 changed the setting in `puppet.conf` to `reports=console`.
+This change works in the same way as the `node_terminus` changes described above.

 ### Installing Without Internet Connectivity

 By default, the master node hosts a repo that contains packages used for agent installation.
 In order to obtain these packages, the install script will attempt to connect to the internet in order to access a Puppet Labs-maintained repo on Amazon S3.
 If the script cannot access the remote repo (due to a firewall issue, IT policy, etc.), the agent tarball will not be downloaded and you will see error messages in the first and subsequent puppet runs on the master.
 These do not mean the installation failed, only the retrieval of the tarball.